 Although winter is traditionally considered low season, because of the bitterly cold weather, it’s not technically a terrible time to visit.
 If you dress properly and come prepared for the cold then Norway is a true winter wonderland.
 For cross country skiing and other winter sports, this is the best time to visit Norway.

 The Northern Lights, one of the country’s biggest drawcards, dances around the sky from September onwards and tends to peak over winter between December and February.
+Want in on the action?
+Check out my guide to stunning Northern Lights Hotels in Norway.

 Handy Resources for Getting To Norway